stampit-org/stampit/README.md

 # More info

 Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://pjabook.com).
-See [this page](https://github.com/stampit-org/stampit/blob/master/docs/pjabook-updated-examples.md) to make book examples work with the latest stawmpit.
+See [this page](https://github.com/stampit-org/stampit/blob/master/docs/pjabook-updated-examples.md) to make book examples work with the latest stampit.

 Looking for a deep dive into prototypal OO, stamps, and the Two Pillars of JavaScript?
 [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).